rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 After an execution completes, and the **Local File Log** finishes writing, Rundeck will place a *Storage Request* in an asynchronous queue for that Execution.

-When triggered, the *Storage Request* will use the configured LogFileStorage plugin and invoke `storeLogFile`:
+When triggered, the *Storage Request* will use the configured LogFileStorage plugin and invoke `store`:
 * If it is unsuccessful, Rundeck may re-queue the request to retry it after a delay (configurable)

 ### Retrieval behavior

 When a client requests a log stream to read via the **Local File Log**, Rundeck determines if the file is available locally.
 If it is not available, it will start a *Retrieval Request* asynchronously, and tell the client that the file is in a "pending" state.

-The *Retrieval Request* will use the configured LogFileStorage plugin, and invoke `retrieveLogFile`.
+The *Retrieval Request* will use the configured LogFileStorage plugin, and invoke `retrieve`.

 If successful, the client requests to read the **Local File Log** should find the file available locally.
 If unsuccessful, a new *Retrieval Request* may be started if requested by a client.